rjw1/capitalbeards.org.uk/_drafts/14th-November-Beard-Competition-and-local-Decembeard-launch.md

 The Hope is kindly sponsoring the trophies for the event and due to the constraints of the venue, we are limiting eligibility to members who have attended a previous Capital Beards event and to new and existing members who intend to attend a Capital Beards event in the future.
 The Devon and Cornwall Thatch recently held a similar event and as theirs was successful we have decided to loosely base our categories on theirs as follows:

 *   Moustache Natural

     Natural shaping allowed but without aids.
 Facial hair is grown on the upper lip only and hairs may grow out up to 1.5 cm from the end of the upper lip

 *   Partial Beard Natural

     This covers goatee, business class, mutton chops and 'Whaler/Amish’ but with no aids

 *   Full Beard Natural

     As grown with moustache integrated without any natural or shaved gap and no aids.

 *   Partial Beard Styled

     Includes sculptured beards.

 *   Moustache Styled

     Facial hair is grown on the upper lip only.

 *   Full Beard Styled

     This takes in styled beard as well as styled moustache (with beard).

 *   Musketeer

     Moustache long and slender, lip hairs may grow out up to 1.5cm from end of upper lip.
 Beard narrow and pointed.
 Aids allowed.

 *   Freestyle

-  Covers both moustaches and beards – including Whiskeriners.
+    Covers both moustaches and beards – including Whiskerinas.
 Anything goes!

 Contestants are welcome to enter more than one category if they feel they meet the criteria.